 Water-resistant means the fabric will repel some water but moisture will seep through especially with heavy rain.
 A polyurethane coating helps make these waterproof.

-Waterproof Jiesuo Kamado Grill Cover for Kamado Joe Classic Charcoal Grills
+Waterproof Jiesuo Kamado Grill Cover for Kamado Joe Classic Charcoal Grills,

 600D polyester with PVC lining